How to create a good environment for studying and working from home

 Things are changing so fast at the moment, and by now many Golden Key International Honour Society members are working from home due to the closure of universities, schools and offices.
 This means that, for many people, your private space is now your office space.
 So how do you make this work?

-We want to support our Golden Key members in every way we can, especially in this difficult time, and so we thought you might find it helpful to read some simple and easy to implement suggestions for how to make yourself a pleasant and effective office space when you’re working from home.
+We want to support our Golden Key members in every way we can, especially in this difficult time, and so we thought you might find it helpful to read some simple and easy to implement suggestions for how to make the perfect study environment when you’re working from home.

 Create a dedicated work area